Automated Security Analysis

 Fork & Attack

-Azimuth forks live mainnet state and deploys RL agents powered by Lodestar.
-Agents chain multi-step attacks, probing every function and state transition.
+Azimuth forks live mainnet state and deploys RL agents that chain multi-step attacks, probing every function and state transition.

 03